blaumedia/go-gtm-ga-proxy/README.md

 To do.

 ## Support
 Since I use the proxy on various corporate sites with a lot of traffic, I have a great interest in a bug-free experience.
-So if you notice a bug or error, feel free to create an issue.
-If you have any questions or problems, you are welcome to create an issue and I will get back to you as soon as possible.
+So if you notice a bug or error, feel free to create an issue or pull request.
+If you have any questions or problems regarding the proxy, you are welcome to create an issue and I will get back to you as soon as possible.

 ## Donate
 If you found this repo useful, please consider a donation.
 Thank You!